hanna-agbanrin/Defund-The-Police/index.md

 ![screenshot (24)](https://user-images.githubusercontent.com/102752920/161747930-9ec5f016-460b-4575-af2c-62eba734312e.png)
 ![screenshot (23)](https://user-images.githubusercontent.com/102752920/161747933-6bb469a0-9335-4b0f-9b58-afb1201ccf83.png)

 As we can see on this network analysis, users were initially very decentralized, as time passed, we can see that a core of users with a high degree of connectivity started to shape up.
-A nebulous of decentralized users remain at the periphery.
+A nebula of decentralized users remains at the periphery.
 The network throughout the period studied looks like this, on the first figure, it highlights accounts that were counted the most, while on the second it highlights accounts with the most followers:

 ![screenshot (49)](https://user-images.githubusercontent.com/102752920/161980537-c12c02df-f61d-49e7-b745-eb9f524299ac.png)
 ![screenshot (48)](https://user-images.githubusercontent.com/102752920/161980541-ec0f0273-4fcc-4fa2-8a55-01aa5345f226.png)

-The network overall does not seem to be structured around big accounts, but rather around users with the highest degree of connectivity, which are not necessarily those with the most followers, but rather those that have posted videos that elicit a more emotional reaction, as explained above.
+The network overall does not seem to be structured around big accounts, but rather around users with the highest degree of connectivity.
+This seems to show that opinion leaders did not structure the conversation, but rather those who have posted videos that elicited a more emotional reaction, as explained above.
 Within this this dense core, we can see different Leiden communities, which shows a high degree of inter-community interactions.
 We see a significant proportion of decentralized users that interact with one another and even create small cores.

 ![screenshot (51)](https://user-images.githubusercontent.com/102752920/161981362-8441a2c7-6bbf-4408-b5d7-73e5ed8029be.png)